 Can Adults & Kids race together?

 Yes, if they are from the same family.
-We avoiding placing general adults with juniors during race pairings as adult races often reach higher speeds than junior races.
-When families race together a race will finish when the first junior completes 15 laps.
+We avoid placing general adults with juniors during race pairings as adult races often reach higher speeds than junior races.
+When families race together juniors will do 15 laps and adults will do 18.